What Are Assets Under Management (AUM)?

-According to the US SIF Foundation, US asset management firms hold as much as £12 trillion in assets under management.
+According to the Financial Conduct Authority (FCA), UK asset management firms hold as much as £6.6 trillion in assets under management, more than any other country in Europe.

 What are assets under management?
 How are assets under management calculated?
 Find out everything you need to know about wealth management assets under management with our definitive guide.